kahjuintnt/binance-futures-fee-calculator/README.md

 ## Note
 I'm not entirely sure if the implementation is completely correct, any feedback and criticism is welcomed.
+Shamelessly copied alot of codes from w3school, stackoverflow and fiddle js.

 ## To do's
 <ul>